+The Port Covington Master Plan is anticipated to take 20 or more years to implement.
 The Master Plan provides the framework and guidance for development of approximately 240 acres of this peninsula.
 Implementing this plan will take time, involve many governmental agencies that will review and approve various elements of the plan, and require the engagement of individual development teams and the public.
 This section provides information on future efforts to implement this plan.
 This includes:

 - Port Covington Master Plan

 - Public Involvement

 - Land Use and Zoning

 - Multi Modal Transportation

 - Parks and Open Spaces

 - Establishment of the Urban Grid

 - Utility Infrastructure

 - Development of Parcels